nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/Importance_of_Linux_partitions/Rule.md

 /home	  -    ***This is where users home directories go.***
 ------------------------------------------------------------------------------------------------------

+**If your system are is using from other users**

-# Let us assume you have 120 GB SCSI hard disk with / (root) and swap partitions only.
+- Let us assume you have 120 GB SCSI hard disk with / (root) and swap partitions only.
 One of user (may be internal or external or cracker ) runs something which eats up all your hard disk space (DoS attack).
 For example, consider following tiny script that user can run in /tmp directory: